-The advising partnership is designed to provide students with opportunities for consultation with a professional who understands the exploration and decision-making process of academic and career matters.
-Academic advisors have expert knowledge of the school's academic curriculums and your chosen profession.
+The advising partnership is designed to provide students with opportunities for consultation with a professional who understands the exploration and decision-making process of academicand career matters.
+Advisors have expert knowledge of the School's academic curriculums andyour chosen profession.
 Students, however, are the ones who control their academic and career path.